droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 > > >
 > > > Lief then continues to ramble.
 If stopped and further questionned regarding “the old girl" he mentioned, Lief pauses to remember, then recalls aloud that she was “the red-haired woman."
 If Ireena is present, he jabs a withered finger in her direction and adds, “Like her."
 (Though he doesn’t remember her name or what happened to her, Lief is referring to the portrait of Tatyana Federovna.)
 > > >
 > > > If asked how to access the “old treasury," Lief is willing to help the players only if they first promise to fully tabulate and log the items found therein, and to avoid taking any for themselves. (“Count Strahd always finds out," he wheezes, wagging a bony finger at them.)
-Players who intend to steal from the treasury can convince Lief of their good faith by succeeding on a DC 12 Charisma (Deception) check.
+Players who intend to steal from the treasury can convince Lief of their good faith by succeeding on a DC 23 Diplomacy check.
 If they do, Lief abashedly admits that he doesn’t recall the proper way to enter, but does remember that it involved “poking" something in the third-floor study.
 (Lief doesn’t remember it, but he’s referring to the poker mechanism by the fireplace in <span class="citation">K37.
 Study (p.
 66)</span>.
 > > >
 > > > <hr>
 > > >
 > >
 > > * **Audience Hall.** This area is largely as described in <span class="citation">K25.
 Audience Hall (p.
 61)</span>.
 However, shortly after a player enters this room, Strahd uses his ***shapechange*** feature to secretly enter the room in mist form from <span class="citation">K19.
 Grand Landing (p.
-58)</span>, surprising any player with a passive Wisdom (Perception) score of 26 or below.
+58)</span>, surprising any player who fails on DC 37 Perception check.
 Strahd then assumes his true form and amusedly chides his “curious friend" for “wandering amidst the shadows."
 After asking whether the castle’s guest quarters were not to their liking, he asks if they require him to escort them to their rooms.
 “After all," he adds, his eyes glinting in the darkness, “we wouldn’t want you getting lost again."
 >
 > <br>
 >
 > > [!info]- **Third Floor (3F).
 Rooms of Weeping**
 > > If a player ascends only two floors up <span class="citation">K21.
 South Tower Stair (p.
 59)</span> from <span class="citation">K9.
 Guests’ Hall (p.
 56)</span>, the door leading to <span class="citation">K35.
 Guardian Vermin (p.
-64)</span>. is locked, requiring a successful DC 15 Dexterity (Thieves’ Tools) check to open without alerting Rahadin.
+64)</span>. is locked, requiring three successful DC 25 Thievery checks to Pick a Lock alerting Rahadin.
 > >
 > > **Guardian Vermin.** This area is largely as described in <span class="citation">K35.
 Guardian Vermin (p.
 64)</span>, except that the door leading to <span class="citation">K36.
 Dining Hall of the Count (p.
-65)</span> is locked, requiring a successful DC 15 Dexterity (Thieves’ Tools) check or DC 20 Strength check to open.
+65)</span> is locked, requiring  five successful DC 30 Thievery checks to Pick a Lock or DC 35 Athletics check to Force Open.
 The **swarms of rats** attack any player that touches them, as well as any player that tries to pick the lock or force the door open.
 > >
 > > **Dining Hall of the Count.** This area is largely as described in <span class="citation">K36.
 Dining Hall of the Count (p.
 65)</span>.
 However, this chamber is guarded by the vampire spawn **Anastrasya Karelova**, who has assumed the form of a **bat** hidden behind the curtains covering the south window.
 If a player approaches either of the two doors leading from this room, Anastrasya assumes her true form and amiably informs the player that they “seem to be lost," but she would be glad to escort them to their proper destination.
 >
 > <br>
 >
 > > [!info]- **Fifth & Sixth Floor (5F & 6F).
 Spires of Ravenloft**
 > > If a player attempts to ascend <span class="citation">K48.
 Offstair (p.
 70)</span> past <span class="citation">K47.
 Portrait of Strahd (p.
-68)</span>, they must succeed on a DC 24 Dexterity (Stealth) check or be caught by Rahadin.
+68)</span>, they must succeed on a DC 33 Stealth check to Sneak or be caught by Rahadin.
 If the player successfully avoids Rahadin’s gaze, they can continue ascending the staircase as follows:
 > >
 > > * **5F.
 Familiar Room, Element Room & Cauldron.** If a player ascends an additional floor beyond the fourth-floor landing comprising <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, they emerge onto the fifth-floor landing leading to <span class="citation">K54.
 Familiar Room (p.
 71)</span>.
 The Familiar Room and the rooms beyond are largely as described in <span class="citation">K54.
 Familiar Room (p.
 71)</span>, <span class="citation">K55.
 Element Room (p.
 72)</span>, and <span class="citation">K56.
 Cauldron (p.
 72)</span>.
 However, the Element Room contains a *potion of fire breath* and two *potions of healing* hidden amongst the bottles and jars.
 In addition, there are no **Barovian witches** in the Cauldron room, which is instead guarded by four **brooms of animated attack** leaning against the wall.
 The brooms animate and attack any intruders on sight, but won’t pursue any players who flee past the Familiar Room into <span class="citation">K48.
 Offstair (p.
 70)</span>.
 > >